iDoka/awesome-canbus/README.md

 ## Hardware

+All kind of HW like CAN bus USB2CAN dongles, loggers, sniffers, adapters, etc.

 ### ARM

 * [CanDybugFW](https://github.com/IntergatedCircuits/CanDybugFW) - Embedded firmware of the CanDybug, a CAN bus traffic analyzer which uses a custom protocol over a USB serial port emulation